vishesh92/pg-primer/README.md

 docker stop postgres-playground
 docker rm postgres-playground
 ```

+> Above setup is only for playing around with postgres and is not meant to be used for production use.

 # A little brief of MVCC and basic architecture/internals of postgres.
 ## What is MVCC?